 Gordon Ramsay's roast turkey recipe is a Christmas favourite.
 Learn how to cook the perfect turkey with this celebrity chef's best recipe yet.

-This delicious, easy to make turkey is flavoured with lemon, parsley and garlic.
-Gordon says: ‘This is my favourite way to roast turkey – with a savoury butter under the skin to keep the breast meat moist and flavourful.
+Gordon Ramsay's roast turkey recipe is delicious, easy to make and is flavoured with lemon, parsley and garlic.
+Gordon says: 'This is my favourite way to roast turkey – with a savoury butter under the skin to keep the breast meat moist and flavourful.
 To ensure both the turkey and pork stuffing are cooked properly, I bake the stuffing separately.
 Another of my secrets is to rest the turkey for a couple of hours or more.
 As it relaxes, the juices are re-absorbed, making the meat succulent, tender and easier to carve.
 It may seem like a long time, but the texture will be improved the longer you leave the turkey to rest.
-Piping hot gravy will restore the heat.’
+Piping hot gravy will restore the heat.'
 This recipe takes 3hrs to prepare and cook and serves between 8-10 people.
 Any leftovers would make a delicious curry the next day!
+Love Gordon's recipes?
+We've got loads more delicious recipes by Gordon Ramsay here.

 - 1 free-range turkey (ideally Norfolk Black or Bronze), about 5–5.5kg